rikkert/puppeteer-demos/README.md

 # Puppeteer Demos

-This repo contains various demos of the concepts, ideas and experiments over puppeteer that were demonstrated as part of the talks of mine.
-You can also find references of the links which are shown during the talk.
+This repository contains various demos of concepts, ideas and experiments with puppeteer that were demonstrated during the talk I did for Know IT.
+All credits go to my friend Önder Ceylanare for developing the original presentation and demos.

-**Puppeteer can automate that! @AmsterdamJS:** https://www.slideshare.net/nderCeylan/puppeteer-can-automate-that-amsterdamjs

-**Puppeteer can automate that! @Frontmania:** https://www.slideshare.net/nderCeylan/puppeteer-can-automate-that

-**Introducing perf budgets on CI with puppeteer @perf.now():** https://www.slideshare.net/nderCeylan/introducing-perf-budgets-on-ci-with-puppeteer

-> If you attended my talk, would you help me make my next one better?
-Please share your feedback with this form https://onderceylan.typeform.com/to/Z4SbFn.
-It'll only take a minute, promise :)

-The scripts in this repo are built for training and demonstration purposes, feel free to use them at your own risk.
+The scripts in this repository are built for training and demonstration purposes only, feel free to use them at your own risk.

 ## How to run scripts?